 Kenwood products come with remote controls for hands-free control.
 Besides, you can also install the Kenwood remote application to enhance your experience with the Kenwood car stereo, for instance.

-The Kenwood Remote app helps you connect and control compatible Kenwood car receivers via Bluetooth, just like wireless remote control.
+The Kenwood Remote app helps you connect and control compatible Kenwood car receivers via Bluetooth, just like a wireless remote control.
 The app can also display the source information of Kenwood car receivers on your smartphone’s screen, making it easier to make audio settings using the graphic interface.

 Kicker Connectivity Options